Click here to see the archive of these reports

-The number of private-sector jobs grew by 227,000 in February compared to 221,000 in January.
-A year ago, in February 2016, the economy added 221,000 private-sector jobs.
-Obviously, not much variation in this measurement.
+The number of private-sector jobs grew by 194,000 in April and that was certainly an improvement from March's "barely a speed bump" of growth of 77,000.
+A year ago, in April 2016, the economy added 158,000 private-sector jobs.

 The Education and health services sector

-Hiring in the Leisure and hospitality sector continued to grow with a gain of 26,000 in February and that only slightly better than the gain of 24,000 seen in January; a year ago, in February 2016, it was up 45,000.
+Hiring in the Leisure and hospitality sector geared up for the summer vacation season with a gain of 55,000 in April after adding only 9,000 in March; a year ago, in April 2016, it was up only 15,000.

 (if the chart is unclear, click on it to open in a browser window)

-Here are some specifics regardingFebruary's unemployment rate of 4.7 percent that was 0.1 percentage point lower than in January.
+Here are some specifics regardingApril's unemployment rate of 4.4 percent that was 0.1 percentage point lower than in March.

-The size of the civilian labor force expanded by 340,000 in February from January, there were 447,000 more employed persons, and 107,000 fewer unemployed persons, which is why the unemployed rate was lower.
-In other words, the growth in the number of employed persons was greater than the growth in the labor force, so the number of unemployed persons declined and the unemployment rate fell, albeit incrementally.
+The civilian labor force expanded by only 12,000 in April, but there were 156,000 more employed persons and 146,000 fewer unemployed persons.
+In other words, the growth in the number of employed persons was much greater than the growth in the labor force at the same time the number of unemployed persons declined, so the unemployment rate fell.

-The employment-to-population ratio increased 0.1 to 60.0 and the labor force participation rate also rose 0.1 and was 63.0 in February.
-There were 176,000 fewer people in the labor force in February from January.
+The employment-to-population ratio increased 0.1 to 60.2 but the labor force participation rate incrementally declined by 0.1 to 62.9 in April.
+There were 162,000 more people considered as not the labor force in April.

 Permission is granted to forward this webpage with no changes and the contact and copyright information intact and unchanged.